Medina (footballer)

-Willian dos Santos Medina (born 9 September 1992), simply known as Medina, is a Brazilian professional footballer who plays as a right winger.
+Willian dos Santos Medina (born 9 September 1992), simply known as Medina, is a Brazilian professional footballer who plays as a right winger for Vanuatu club ABM Galaxy.

 Career

 A forward with a short stature and great speed, Medina stood out in football in the countryside of São Paulo, especially for Rio Claro where he was top scorer in the Copa Paulista in 2016.
 In 2017 he played for Goiás in the state championship, becoming champion and then having notable spells with Marcílio Dias, São José, Comercial, Manauara and Nação Esportes, where he was champion of the state Série B in 2023.

-On the 2024 season, Medina played for AD Jequié during the Campeonato Baiano, and for Santa Catarina de Rio do Sul.
+In the 2024 season, Medina played for AD Jequié during the Campeonato Baiano and for Santa Catarina de Rio do Sul.
 On the 2025 season, Medina played for the Rio Preto and Passo Fundo teams.

+In the 2026 OFC Men's Champions League, Medina scored nine goals in the group stage of the competition with three consecutive hat-tricks playing for Vanuatu club ABM Galaxy.
+A few days later, he scored two more goals in the semi-finals.
+Despite being eliminated from the competition, he finished as the top scorer with 11 goals.